Chapter 1: The Vitals of Data#

 Examples:

-• Temperature in °C: 0 °C is not “no temperature” — it is an arbitrary reference point.
+• Temperature in °C: 0 °C is not “no temperature” — it is just an arbitrary freezing point.
 40 °C is not twice as hot as 20 °C.

 • Standardised test scores: A score of 0 does not mean zero knowledge.

-In the Framingham dataset, the year of birth (derivable from age and study start year) is interval — equal annual gaps, but no true year zero.
+In the Framingham dataset, the year of birth (which we could calculate from age and the study start year) is interval — there are equal annual gaps, but no true “year zero”.

 1.6 Ratio Data#

-Ratio data has equal gaps and a true zero — a zero that genuinely means complete absence.
+Ratio data has equal gaps and a true zero—a zero that genuinely means the complete absence of the thing being measured.

 Property